ihucos/plash/README.md

 ### What is the Licence?
 plash is licensed under the MIT Licence.

-### How does the code look?
-Some python3, some C. Very little code, very maintainable.

 ### How does plash compare to Docker?
 Docker is a bloated SUV you have to bring to the car workshop every week, for